Skip to content

 2. Artificial Intelligence: Core members have expertise in bioinformatics and are proficient in using computational tools for the analysis of large datasets.
 Several ongoing research projects within the center leverage machine learning tools to manipulate and analyze complex data, such as clinical information obtained from critically ill patients.

-3. Health Systems Science: The SCIRC facilitates collaboration among investigators from diverse scientific and clinical disciplines.
+3. Health Systems Science: The CISRC facilitates collaboration among investigators from diverse scientific and clinical disciplines.
 It serves as an active forum for discussing research initiatives and offers access to decades of cumulative research expertise for academic investigators interested in sepsis or critical illness research.
 This collaboration helps inform the design and execution of research projects

-By aligning with the Penn State College of Medicine Strategic Plan in these key areas, the SCIRC contributes to the advancement of translational science, leverages artificial intelligence for data analysis, promotes interdisciplinary collaboration, and cultivates a culture of accountability and evidence-based practices.
+By aligning with the Penn State College of Medicine Strategic Plan in these key areas, the CISRC contributes to the advancement of translational science, leverages artificial intelligence for data analysis, promotes interdisciplinary collaboration, and cultivates a culture of accountability and evidence-based practices.

 The background image is Penn State College of Medicine crescent blended with dark blue overlay

-• Administratively based in the Department of Anesthesiology and Perioperative Medicine at Penn State College of Medicine, the SCIRC welcomes participation by Penn State faculty members, trainees and students interested in research on sepsis and critical illness.
+• Administratively based in the Department of Anesthesiology and Perioperative Medicine at Penn State College of Medicine, the CISRC welcomes participation by Penn State faculty members, trainees and students interested in research on sepsis and critical illness.
 It is not involved in the clinical care of septic or critically ill patients within the Penn State Health system, nor can it provide medical advice related to patient care.

 The center offers: